-Sincere thanks to all who have contributed in any way and provided information for this updated version of the Christ Church guidebook, in particular Derek Gill; reference is gratefully acknowledged to the guidebooks he wrote and designed and other publications, such as his 1968 issue of Chi-Rho, the parish magazine.
+Sincere thanks to all who have contributed in any way and provided information for this updated version of the Christ Church guidebook, in particular:

+Derek Gill; reference is gratefully acknowledged to the guidebook he wrote and designed and other publications, such as his 1968 issue of Chi-Rho, the parish magazine.

 My thanks to Jean for her kind assistance and support and their son, Rob, for the aerial photographs of church and churchyard.

-Thanks to those who assisted in retrieving documents and other archival material from the attic above the vestry: Rev'd Liz Dudley, Rev'd Harry Wainright, Peter John, John Grylls and Dr Phil Bendall, whose work on burial records is also gratefully acknowledged, and Rev'd Colin Alsbury for receiving the records at St John the Baptist, Frome.
+Thanks to those who assisted in retrieving documents and other archival material from the attic above the vestry: Rev'd Liz Dudley, Rev'd Harry Wainwright, Peter John, John Grylls and Dr Phil Bendall, whose work on burial records is also gratefully acknowledged.

+Our thanks to Rev'd Colin Alsbury for receiving the records.